Filing a homeowners insurance claim

 Make temporary repairs

-Have an adjuster inspect the damage to your home
+Have an adjuster inspect your home